kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 ### Ansible ad-hoc

-Servers as a way to perform one-off tasks against a group of hosts.
+Serves as a way to perform one-off tasks against a group of hosts.
 Examples: install a apt package on a certain group of hosts.

 This can be very useful to debug simple cases such as connectivity among hosts, or even printing the Ansible variables a remote host has available.

+The important thing to remember is that any module that is covered in the documentation, can be used as an ad hoc command.
+This will be covered later in the course.